santiment/academy/src/docs/metrics/finalized/index.md

 </Resource>

 <Notebox type="exclamation">
-Requesting immutable data introduces a short additional latency of around 5–10 minutes, as we wait to confirm finalization of each interval.
+Requesting finalized data introduces a short additional latency of around 5–10 minutes, as we wait to confirm finalization of each interval.
 </Notebox>

 <Resource title="Related reading">